Atatürk's reforms: Establishing the banking system

 In 1924, the first Turkish bank Türkiye İş Bankası was established.
-The bank's creation was a response to the growing need for a truly national establishment and the birth of a banking system which was capable of backing up economic activities, managing funds accumulated as a result of policies providing savings incentives and, where necessary, extending resources which could trigger industrial impetus.
+The bank's creation was a response to the growing need for national establishment and the birth of a banking system which was capable of backing up economic activities, managing funds accumulated as a result of policies providing savings incentives and, where necessary, extending resources which could trigger industrial impetus.

 In 1931, the Central Bank of the Republic of Turkey was realized.
 The bank's primary purpose was to have control over the exchange rate, and Ottoman Bank's role during its initial years as a central bank was phased out.
 Later specialized banks such as the Sümerbank (1932) and the Etibank (1935) were founded.

 International debt/capitulations

 The Ottoman Public Debt Administration (OPDA) was a European-controlled organization that was established in 1881 to collect the payments which the Ottoman Empire owed to European companies in the Ottoman public debt.
 The OPDA became a vast, essentially independent bureaucracy within the Ottoman bureaucracy, run by the creditors.
 It employed 5,000 officials who collected taxes that were then turned over to the European creditors.
-Capitulations of the Ottoman Empire (ahdnames) were generally bilateral acts whereby definite arrangements were entered into by each contracting party towards the other, not mere concessions, grants made by successive Sultans to Christian nations, conferring rights and privileges in favor of their subjects (Christians/Minorities) resident or trading in the Ottoman dominions, to establish the policy towards European states.
+Capitulations of the Ottoman Empire (ahdnames) were generally bilateral acts whereby definite arrangements were entered into by each contracting party towards the other, not mere concessions, yet this gradually changed in the 19th century.

-Capitulations of the Ottoman Empire removed by the Treaty of Lausanne (1923), specifically by Article 28.
-During the Paris Conference of 1925, Reformer's paid 62% of the Ottoman Empire's pre-1912 debt, and 77% of the Ottoman Empire's post-1912 debt.
+Capitulations of the Ottoman Empire were removed by the Treaty of Lausanne (1923), specifically by Article 28.
+During the Paris Conference of 1925, reformers paid 62% of the Ottoman Empire's pre-1912 debt, and 77% of the Ottoman Empire's post-1912 debt.
 With the Paris Treaty of 1933, Turkey decreased this amount to its favor and agreed to pay 84.6 million liras out of the remaining total of 161.3 million liras of Ottoman debt.
 The last payment of the Ottoman debt was made by Turkey on 25 May 1954.

-Environmentalism, land reform, and economic progress
+Social policy reforms and economic progress

 Atatürk was also credited for his transformational change in Turkish agriculture and ecological development.
-The Kemalist government planned 4 million trees, modernized the Turkish agricultural mechanism, implemented flood controls, opened schools in rural areas with rural institutions such as agricultural banks, and implemented land reform that removed heavy taxes on peasants of the Ottoman era.
-He was described as the “Father of Turkish Agriculture.”
-Atatürk also massively boomed the Turkish economy with heavy industrial production increased by 150% and GDP capita rose from 800 USD to around 2000 USD by late 1930s, on par with Japan.
+The Kemalist government planned four million trees, modernized the Turkish agricultural mechanism, implemented flood controls, opened schools in rural areas with rural institutions such as agricultural banks, and implemented land reform that removed heavy taxes on peasants of the Ottoman era.
+He was described as the "Father of Turkish Agriculture."
+The Turkish economy developed in an exceptional rate with heavy industrial production increased by 150% and GDP capita rose from US$800 to around 2000 USD by late 1930s, on par with Japan.

+Atatürk's regime also passed the 1936 Labor Law, which gave substantial wage increases and improved the working conditions of workers in Turkish enterprises.

 Analysis

-Arguments over origin

-The reforms were guided by educational and scientific progress, and based on the principles of positivist and rationalist enlightenment.
-Members of the CHP, mostly graduates of the 'modern schools' that were established during Tanzimat era, applied their western-inspired modernization to all areas of government.